 A Communications Offence has been alleged against a PC 21147 Begum of West Midlands police.

-PC Begum used police messaging systems to send repeated text messages to a victim of crime even after being asked to stop.
+PC Begum used a police messaging systems to send repeated text messages to a victim of crime even after being asked to stop.

 The offence was ignored by PSD so reported via the IOPC.